Last updated on November 21st, 2021

 As was the custom in the Middle Age, in the 13th Century, the Count of Gruyères built the castle atop the hill so that he could control the valley.
 The town was separated from the castle and surrounded by defensive walls, part of which are still visible.
 Villagers were granted the right to hold markets, a privilege at those times.

 The castle esplanade offers breathtaking views.
-From the terrace created on the ramparts, you can let your eyes linger on the idyllic landscape, which, likely, resemble how you imagined Switzerland.
+From the terrace created on the ramparts, you can let your eyes linger on the idyllic landscape, which, likely, resembles how you imagined Switzerland.
 And the charming French-style garden, with its manicured lawns and flowerbeds, is just lovely.

 Inside, Gruyères castle boasts beautiful frescoes, stunning medieval stained-glass windows, and a collection spanning several centuries.

 Opening hours: the castle is open every day of the year, including Christmas and NYE.
 From April to October, you can visit the castle from 9 am to 6 pm.
-November to March, opening hours are from 10 am to 5 pm.
+November to March, the opening hours are from 10 am to 5 pm.

 Stroll in the old town